-The balances on the General Fund and the Housing Revenue Account were at £15.160m and £4.500m respectively as at 31 March 2022 (excluding earmarked reserves).
+The balances on the General Fund and the Housing Revenue Account were £17.988m and £2.795m respectively as at 31 March 2023 (excluding earmarked reserves).
 This compares to the proposed minimum level of balances of £2.5m (General Fund) and £2.0m (Housing Revenue Account).
 These will be used to meet the cost of services in future years and/or to control any increases in council tax/rents.

-Reserves available for capital expenditure stood at £13.276m, consisting of the usable capital receipts reserve and capital grants unapplied.
+Reserves available for capital expenditure stood at £43.042m, consisting of the usable capital receipts reserve ,capital grants unapplied and major repairs reserve.